 Reasons like these are why it’s in your best interest to invoke the aid of an experienced burn injury lawyer.
 Gladstein Law Firm has been working with burn injury clients for many years, and we’ve established a track record of aggressive, successful litigation.
 Our firm only represents a limited number of clients because we believe that every victim we represent should have our full attention and expertise in his or her fight for compensation.

-Request A Free Burn Injury Case Review Today
+Request A Free Burn Injury Case Review From Your Kentucky Lawyer Today

 We believe in holding the negligent accountable and helping real people find real solutions to real problems.
 If you’ve been injured in a fire, or if you have suffered any type of burn injury, call our office right now at (800) 991-0474 or fill out our short electronic contact form.